vadimtrifonov/PlutusPioneer/Haskell Primer.md

 ```

 * `where` - allows to define local functions and constants
-* `where` definitions are scoped to the current function
+* `where` definitions are bound to the current function

 ### Function application operator